Bye (sports): "Double byes"

-Due to the realignment of major conferences, "double byes" were no longer needed by the Big East after 2013, but were added by the Southeastern Conference in 2013, the Atlantic Coast and Atlantic 10 conferences in 2014, and the Big Ten in 2015 as each expanded beyond 12 teams.
-Various other conferences such as the WCC and the MAC offer a double bye to the semifinals for their top two teams.
+Due to the realignment of major conferences, "double byes" were no longer needed by the Big East after 2013, but were added by the Southeastern Conference in 2013, the Atlantic Coast and Atlantic 10 conferences in 2014, the Big Ten in 2015, and after another round of conference realignment, the CAA and Sun Belt in 2023, as well as the American in 2024, as each expanded beyond 12 teams.
+Although the Atlantic Coast and Big Ten both expanded beyond 16 teams, they have instead opted to eliminate the worst-performing teams in each conference instead of adding additional rounds.